Luffa plant

 • Put each emerging plant into its own 4” or large pot with soil and lightly water.

-• Place in front of window indoor, or in an area that maintains great than 65 degrees.
+• Place in front of window indoors, or in an area that maintains 65 degrees F or higher.

-• Once the plant has large first leaves and is starting to grow its next set, it can be placed inside a temperature controled greenhouse.
-If you don’t have that, you can keep it indoors, but i’ll need to have enough space to grow up.
+• Once the plant has established its first set of large leaves, it can be moved to a temperature-controlled greenhouse.
+If you don’t have that, you can keep it indoors with enough space to grow.

-• After a couple months, the plant will want to trellis. place a stake into the pot to allow it to grow up.
+• After a couple months, the plant will want to trellis.
+Place a stake into the pot to allow it to grow upward.

-• At this point, it might be easier to place the small container into a larger pot to trellis. *Do Not remove plant from intital pot at this stage.
+• At this point, it might be easier to place the small container into a larger pot to trellis. *Do Not remove plant from initial pot at this stage.

-• Once temperatures outside maintain 70 degrees Fahrenheit, you may transplant outside.
+• Once the outside temperature maintains 70 degrees Fahrenheit, you may transplant outside.

 • Dig a hole large enough for the plant roots and surrounding soil to sit in.
+Gently remove from pot.
 The least you disturb the plant and its roots the better.
-Cover with soil and gently wrap vine to trellis, or attach previous stake used to trellis.
+Cover with soil and carefully wrap vine onto trellis or attach stake onto trellis to guide the vine.
 Water lightly and say a prayer.

-• If temperature overnight dip below 70 F, or if the soil you’re planting isn’t warm, the plant will stall.
-I promise the less you mess with it, the better.
-Even if it looks like it’s dying, give it a couple weeks.
-I’ve had plants that I was sure were goners & they rebounded after their transplant shock.
+• If the temperature overnight dips below 70 F, or if the soil you’re planting into isn’t warm enough, the plant will stall.
+Again, the less you mess with it, the better.
+Even if it looks like it’s dying, give it time.
+Make sure to continue to water it and keep an eye on it.
+I’ve had luffa plants in the past that looked like they were dying.
+I left them alone & they started growing again.

 How to harvest:

 • By late summer you’ll see luffa’s starting to grow on the vines.
-They’ll be very large, so add extra support if needed.
+They’ll be very large and may need extra support.
+I just position mine so that the trellis is holding the luffa’s weight.

-• They’ll start off a dark green, then start fading to yellow, and finally brown.
+• They’ll start off a dark green and then fade from yellow to brown.

 • The best stage to pick them at is brown.
-This makes less work for you and it a lot easier to peel, clean, and remove seeds.
+This makes less work for you and it’s a lot easier to peel, clean, and remove seeds.

 • Yellow is the next best stage to pick.
-Because luffa’s are part of the cucumber family, if you pick them at this stage they will still be holding onto water.
-I have harvested them yellow.
-They outer layer will be tougher and harder to peel, and you’ll have to squeeze water out of them for a good amount of time.
+If you pick them at this stage, they will still be holding onto water.
+I have harvested them yellow before and they’re a little more work.
+The outer layer of the luffa will be tough and that makes it a little harder to peel.
+When cleaning you’ll have to squeeze the water out of them and that can be time consuming.

-• The only time you would harvest luffa’s at the green stage is if you’re picking them to eat, or in our case, if your first frost date is approaching.
+• The only time you would harvest luffas at the green stage is if you’re picking them to eat, OR if your first frost date is rapidly approaching.

 Clean Loofah & Save Seeds:

-• Peel off the outer layer and it’ll reveal the sponge inside.
+• Peel off the outer layer and reveal the sponge inside.

-• Place a strainer or paper towels into sink to catch seeds, and wash loofah with water.
+• Place a strainer or paper towel into sink to catch the seeds while washing the loofah with water.

-• After it’s rinsed, you can shake out the rest of the seeds.
-Do your best to get them all out.
+• After it’s rinsed, shake out the rest of the seeds.
+Do your best to get them all out, they are loaded with them.

-• Let dry on a towel, until it feels hard like a sponge.
+• Let them dry out on a towel until it feels like a hard sponge.

-• Seeds: lay seeds flat onto paper towel until dry.
-Store in seed packets in cool, dry place. *seeds are naturally covered in a protective layer, which resembles thin tissue paper.
+• Seeds: lay seeds flat onto paper towel and pat them dry.
+You can also let them air dry overnight.
+Store full dried seeds in a breathable seed packet.
+Store in a cool, dry place. *seeds are naturally covered in a protective layer, which resembles thin tissue paper.
 When you remove seeds the following growing season you’ll see them.
 They can be discarded

-Good Luck growing your Loofah’s & please share your results with me.
-I’d love to see where you live, what your climate is, and your loofah’s you’ve grown!
-Happy Planting
+Good Luck growing your Loofah’s & please share your results and tag our farm on social media.
+I’d love to see your loofah’s you’ve grown!

 Dried Loofah Sponge